The importance of Cloud Access Security Broker (CASB) grows as businesses rapidly adopt new cloud collaboration technologies and platforms.

 - Cloud Data Protection

-- Access Control (including adaptive access) which provides additional degrees of security based on the context of the employee, trying to access the cloud application
+- Access Control (including adaptive access) provides additional degrees of security based on the context of the employee, trying to access the cloud application

 - Identity Management Services